-To document the proper implementation of the applicable BMPs, producers must keep records in accordance with Rule 5M-1.008, F.A.C., for BMPs noted with the pencil icon () on the BMP Checklist.
+Enrollees who submit a Checklist must document the proper implementation of the applicable BMPs and producers must keep records in accordance with Rule 5M-1.011, F.A.C., for BMPs noted with the pencil icon ( ) on the BMP Checklist.
 Examples of records to be kept include the rates and locations of all N and P applications and all soil test results.
 All BMP records should be accurate, clear, and well-organized.
 Record keeping examples are provided in Appendix 3 but are not adopted as a rule.

 Enrolled producers must retain the applicable records for at least five years.
-Enrolled producers shall use the NARF or a substantially similar form pursuant to Rule 5M-1.008, F.A.C., to aggregate nutrient records.
-Enrolled producers are required to provide records regarding the application of nitrogen and phosphorus fertilizers on the enrolled property parcel to FDACS.
+Enrolled producers shall use the NARF, incorporated by reference in Rule 5M-1.008(4), F.A.C., or a substantially similar form that meets the criteria therein, to aggregate nutrient records.
+Enrolled producers are required to provide records regarding the application of N and P fertilizers on the enrolled property parcel to FDACS.
 The NARF will be collected and retained by FDACS during an implementation verification site visit every two years.
 Producers must maintain aggregate records in electronic or digital form unless justification is provided as to why the use of electronic or digital recordkeeping is not feasible.
-OAWP has developed a producer recordkeeping tool that may be used but is not the only tool that can be used to meet this requirement.
+Although OAWP has developed a producer recordkeeping tool that may be used, it is not the only tool that can be used to meet this requirement.